achernya/iap-6.828-website/lab/lab1.md

 for this assignment.

 We have set up the appropriate compilers and simulators for you on Athena.
-To use them, run add -f 6.828.
+To use them, run `add -f 6.828`.
 You must run this command every time you log in (or add it to your `~/.environment` file).
 If you get obscure errors while compiling or running `qemu`, double check that you added the course locker.